ideus-team/phonegap-framework/app/README.md

 or run `install.cmd` file.

-Directory for stylesheets file: `dev/src/sass/`.
+Folder for stylesheets file: `dev/src/sass/`.
-For all images there is directory `dev/src/img/`.
+For all images there is folder `dev/src/img/`.

 After all this action run `start.cmd` file.